Code Maze is looking for technical writers!

-CodeMaze is the place where we share our knowledge about Microsoft technologies, focusing on web development.
+Code Maze is a well-established .NET and C# blog and the place where we enthusiastically share our knowledge about Microsoft technologies, focusing on web development.
 We are trying to help people understand how to make web applications using the best practices and newest technologies.
-That also includes utilizing modern CI tooling and Containers.

 Who Should Apply

-We expect our authors to have a decent mastery of the English language, as well as technical understanding of the article topic.
+We expect our authors to have a decent mastery of the English language, as well as a technical understanding of the article topic.
 While previous writing experience is a plus, it’s certainly not necessary to be able to apply.

 Publishing Process Schedule